dojo/dojo.io/site/source/tutorials/007_theming/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' %}

-Open the application in your web browser and see that the `worker` backgrounds are now `red`.
+Open the application in your web browser and see that the `Worker` backgrounds are now `red`.

-{% instruction 'Use variables and complete the worker theme' %}
+{% instruction 'Use variables and complete the Worker theme' %}

 The [Dojo 2 build system](../006_deploying_to_production/) supports new CSS features such as `css-custom-properties` by using PostCSS to process our `.m.css` files.
 We can use these new CSS features to add variables to `worker.m.css` and complete its theme.
 Let's create `themes/dojo/variables.css` (notice that this file does not have a `.m.css` extension as it is not a `css-module` file).

 {% include_codefile 'demo/finished/biz-e-corp/src/themes/dojo/variables.css' lang:css %}

-We can now use these variables in `worker.m.css` to create our fully themed `worker`.
+We can now use these variables in `worker.m.css` to create our fully themed `Worker`.

 {% include_codefile 'demo/finished/biz-e-corp/src/themes/dojo/worker.m.css' lang:css %}